cmilr/core-restore/README.md

 [license]:https://github.com/cmilr/core-restore/blob/master/LICENSE
 [coc]:https://github.com/cmilr/core-restore/blob/master/CODE_OF_CONDUCT.md

 CoreRestore is a Swift library allowing you to easily add **backup and restore** functionality to iOS apps that employ Apple's Core Data.
-I built this library because I wanted the users of my apps to be able to easily restore their data to a previous state should the need ever arise (ahem-programmer error 😅)
+I built this library because I wanted the users of my apps to be able to easily restore their data to a previous state should the need ever arise.

 **⚠️ NOTE ⚠️** This project is still a very early work-in-progress—it's currently getting battle-tested in the beta release of my app [Dalilah](https://cmillerco.com/dalilah)—but I hope to have this README better fleshed out in the coming weeks, including detailed installation and usage info.
 Thanks for your patience.